 Whatever the correctness and consistency of transformation rules, the quality of outcomes will nonetheless be set by the quality of the models used as inputs, namely requirements.
-In other words, no significant advance can be achieved without system artifacts being checked against their business counterparts.
+In other words, no significant advance can be achieved without checking the match-up of system artifacts with regard to their business counterparts.

 As it happens, the layered approach can be used to extend the scope of the Liskov substitution principle, already the cornerstone of model internal consistency.
 Those principles can be put in action using shadow models.

 According to the substitution principle, the semantics of a description must remain the same at any level of abstraction it appears.
 Applied to software artifacts it means that if S is a sub-type of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program.

 The same reasoning can be used for the modeling of business objects and activities if, instead of a program, one considers a business context as defined by requirements.

 As established with the layered approach of modelling, requirements can replace programs if they are restricted to actual objects and processes.
 Roles and partitions should be used to lay the ground for abstractions, but descriptions without extensions (aka abstract), are useless and to be avoided.